TechAriel/fabric-data-engineer-DP700/README.md

   Created managed and external Delta tables, implemented versioning, ran SQL queries, and built a streaming data pipeline using Spark.

+- **07 – Medallion Architecture:**

+  Built a full Bronze-Silver-Gold data pipeline with Delta Lake, implemented upserts, and modeled a star schema for analytics.

 ---
 ## Skills Demonstrated